sorawitj/sorawitj.github.io/_publications/joint_interventional.md

 title: "Learning Joint Nonlinear Effects from Single-variable Interventions in the Presence of Hidden Confounders"
 collection: publications
 date: 2020-04-01
-venue: 'Sorawit Saengkyongam, Ricardo Silva, Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI)'
+venue: 'Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI)'
+authors: 'Sorawit Saengkyongam, Ricardo Silva'
 paperurl: 'http://proceedings.mlr.press/v124/saengkyongam20a.html'
 ---